 Kennedy: Came out in a new take on her previous dress from before - and it was a lot, and even though it wasn't my taste, it was beautiful drag.
 10/10

-Shangela: She looked straight up gorgeous.
+Shangela: She looked straight-up gorgeous.
 She was not even clockable.
-She oozed high fashion, Marilyn Monroe realness and I lived for every second of it.
+She oozed high fashion, Marilyn-Monroe-realness and I lived for every second of it.
 10/10

 Trixie: She came out and looked totally different from what she usually brings to the runway.
-It was an all black look in this beautifully strange pomp wig.
+It was an all-black look in this beautifully strange pomp wig.
 Her dress was elegant but still had that strange, Mattel twist.
 10/10

 After the judges said their peace - the real deliberations began.
 One by one each queen came through.
-First was Bebe, she delivered this regal speech about her and her crown and the other queens were really turned off by it.
+First was Bebe, she delivered this regal speech about her and her crown, and the other queens were really turned off by it.
 They wanted to see a queen be real, and Bebe is far from it when it comes to competition.

 After Bebe was Kennedy, and Kennedy was the exact opposite.
 Kennedy's appeal was just as personal as her whole story.
 She talked about how she can educate the young queens of drag, and how she knows what she's doing because she's been around.
-She has so much to give - and it was beautiful to see her talk so passionate about the art of Drag.
+She has so much to give - and it was beautiful to see her talk so passionately about the art of Drag.
 But, some queens still didn't feel very comfortable with her for whatever reason.

 Then it was Shangela, who talked about how she has built herself up since her previous two seasons.
 She is brilliant at drag because she learned from amazing queens, she asked questions, and she got her shit together.
 She has done so much and will continue to do much more with the crown - and I think that's the truth.
 Shangela has done the best in competition - especially now that BenDeLa has eliminated herself.

 Last was Trixie, who came in and was totally herself.
-She talked about how important the competition was and how she could bring something new and fun with the crown, because she's already done so much.
-She's created a TV show, released a folk album that made it to number one on iTunes!
+She talked about how important the competition was and how she could bring something new and fun with the crown because she's already done so much.
+She's created a TV show, and released a folk album that made it to number one on iTunes!
 She's killing it and she really wants to win this crown!

 In the end, the eliminated queens ended up picking Kennedy and Trixie.
 AND LET ME TELL YOU SOMETHING.
 I WAS SO HAPPY AND ANGRY!
 Why?
 Because I love Trixie, but I recognize that Shangela was robbed of her chance to finish this season out with a bang!
 She's tried so hard and gave everything to this competition, but she was still left with not even one last chance to get this crown.
 I was upset, and I felt really sorry for her.

-The lip synch was unimpressive on both ends.
+The lip-synch was unimpressive on both ends.
 I loved Trixie's look and her somber approach to the song - and rolled my eyes at Kennedy's theatrics.
 For a minute, I thought that Ru would give the crown over to Kennedy - but I was relieved to hear Trixie's name.
 Even though Shangela was robbed - I was still happy that Trixie got her moment.